University Park Mall

 University Park Mall is a shopping mall in Mishawaka, Indiana, United States.
 It serves the South Bend and Michiana areas.
 Opened in 1979, the mall currently features Barnes & Noble, JCPenney, and Macy's as its anchor stores, with one vacant anchor previously occupied by Sears.
 The mall was built by the Edward J. DeBartolo Corporation along with George and Donald Cressy.
 It opened with JCPenney, Sears, L. S. Ayres, and Hudson's, the last of which converted to Marshall Field's in 1997.
-Marshall Field's was closed in 2006 and demolished for an outdoor concourse featuring Barnes & Noble, while L. S. Ayres was converted to Macy's the same year.
-Sears closed in 2019.
+Marshall Field's was closed in 2006 and demolished for an outdoor concourse featuring Barnes & Noble, while L. S. Ayres was converted to Macy's the same year and Sears closed in 2019.
 The mall has undergone a number of renovations in its history, including the addition of a food court in 1995 and removal of a movie theater in 2000.
 University Park Mall features over 100 stores within over 900000 sqft of mall space.
 It is owned and managed by Simon Property Group.